 Some of the links on this website will earn an affiliate commission – at no extra cost to you.
 Without these affiliate commissions, I could not have kept this website running - I want to thank everyone that has supported me!
 Full details can be found at the Terms & Conditions Page

-The Intercontinental Danang Sun Peninsula Resort is beautiful, with a stunning hillside location next to the sea.
-It’s a good destination for couples and families - there are tons of activities and stunning views from everywhere in the resort.
-The only negative comes from the disappointing elite benefits.
+The Intercontinental Danang Sun Peninsula Resort is beautiful.
+With a stunning hillside location next to the sea.
+It’s a good destination for couples and families.
+There’s tons of activities and amazing views from everywhere in the resort.

 The Intercontinental Danang Sun Peninsula Resort opened its doors in 2012 and is very famous in Vietnam.
 In November-2017, the resort paid host to 21 world leaders at the APAC summit, including Donald Trump and Justin Trudeau.
 One of the waiters said that Justin Treadeau was the only world leader that spoke to the staff, and insisted on taking photos with them!